cwacek/python-jsonschema-objects/python_jsonschema_objects/examples/README.md

 }
 ```

-We can instantiate objects that refer to eachother.
+We can instantiate objects that refer to each other.

 ```
 >>> builder = pjs.ObjectBuilder(examples['Circular References'])